 Professor Savic (FREng, FICE, FCIWEM, FIWA, MASCE, CEng) is the UK's first Professor of Hydroinformatics having held this post at the University of Exeter since 2001.
 His research interests cover the interdisciplinary field of Hydroinformatics.

-Prof. Ed Keedwell is an Associate Professor in Computer Science.
+Professor Keedwell is Professor of Artificial Intelligence.
 He joined the Computer Science discipline in 2006 having previously been a Research Fellow in the Centre for Water Systems and was appointed as a lecturer in Computer Science in 2009.

 Matthew Johns is a Research Fellow in the College of Engineering, Mathematics and Physical Sciences at the University of Exeter.
 After obtaining degrees in Mechanical Engineering (BEng) and Engineering and Management (MSc) he embarked on a PhD in Computer Science at the University of Exeter.